 The new screen will welcome you to Bluehost and ask you to choose a password for your account.
 Click the create your password button.

 Choose a complex password following Bluehost’s instructions (8-30 characters, at least 1 lower and 1 uppercase letter, a number, a special character).
-Write password down and click next.
+Write password down, tick the terms of service box and click next.

-You’ve successfully created a new password screen will appear and you can now log in.
+You’ve successfully created a new password screen will appear.
+Click on the blue log in button.

 This is exactly what WordPress is – a tool that will make your blog awesome and easy to manage.
-It is also the most popular blogging software out there and it’s completely free.
+It is also the most popular blogging platform out there and it’s completely free.

 If you used an existing domain in step 3, you will have to change the nameservers to point to your new blog.
 For this, you have to log into your domain registrar and change the DNS nameservers with the Bluehost ones as you received them in your welcome to Bluehost email (they usually are ns1.bluehost.com and ns2.bluehost.com).
 If you can’t figure out where to enter your new nameservers, I suggest you call your domain registrar and ask for their help.